-When players separate and are no longer a threat to one another:
+Pre-Snap Routine (Mental Check List before every Snap): When players separate and are no longer a threat to one another:

-- Move to the LOS in the two yard restricted area. - Consider down, distance, point in game and player alignment when determining width. - Remember: Wider is better. - Establish the LOS with your foot on the offensive side. - Monitor neutral zone violations by the offense or defense. - Count offensive players on the LOS to your side of the center. - When (3) players are on LOS to your side, signal by holding a clinched fist at belt level with your down field hand (toward the defense). - o If there are not (3) players on the LOS to your side of the center, signal with hand to the chest (signal 22). - The wings will mutually determine number of lineman (at least 7 for legal formation) before snap and be prepared to rule accordingly. - Determine whether nearest offensive player is on/off the line. - When nearest player is off the LOS, signal by extending your arm straight out towards offensive backfield (fist clenched). - Maintain signal until ball is snapped, receiver goes in motion or receiver shifts into legal position on LOS. - Know the number(s) of eligible receiver(s) on your side of the LOS. - You are responsible for ruling on ineligible(s) downfield on your side of the field (by number or position). - A player in motion is your responsibility any time he is on your side of the snapper.
+Move to the LOS in the two yard restricted area.

+- Consider down, distance, point in game and player alignment when determining width. o Remember: Wider is better. - Establish the LOS with your foot on the offensive side. - Monitor neutral zone violations by the offense or defense. - Count offensive players on the LOS to your side of the center. - When (3) players are on LOS to your side, signal by holding a clinched fist at belt level with your down field hand (toward the defense). - o If there are not (3) players on the LOS to your side of the center, signal with hand to the chest (signal 22). - The wings will mutually determine number of lineman (at least 7 for legal formation) before snap and be prepared to rule accordingly. - Determine whether nearest offensive player is on/off the line. - When nearest player is off the LOS, signal by extending your arm straight out towards offensive backfield (fist clenched). - o Maintain signal until ball is snapped, receiver goes in motion or receiver shifts into legal position on LOS. - Know the number(s) of eligible receiver(s) on your side of the LOS. - You are responsible for ruling on ineligible(s) downfield on your side of the field (by number or position). - A player in motion is your responsibility any time he is on your side of the snapper.

-Deep Officials: Deep officials should line up approximately 20 yards off the LOS prior to the snap; they should also line up square to the wing official on their side of the field.
-The Field Judge sets the depth and the Side Judge squares up with the Field Judge.
-The Deep officials should adjust their initial distance off the LOS to the type of play exhibited by the offensive team as well as to game situations.
-In any event, the Deep officials are responsible for maintaining the deep end of the Mobile Box and have primary responsibility for obtaining the dead ball spot from the defense's 2 yard line to the goal line; they have secondary responsibility for obtaining the dead ball spot for plays that end on their side of the field and in which the Wing official is unable to get the dead ball spot for any reason.
+Deep Officials: Deep officials should line up approximately 20 yards off the LOS prior to the snap and square to the wing official on their side of the field.
+The Deep officials are responsible for maintaining the deep end of the Mobile Box and have primary responsibility for obtaining the dead ball spot from the defense's 2 yard line to the goal line; they have secondary responsibility for obtaining the dead ball spot for plays that end on their side of the field and in which the Wing official is unable to get the dead ball spot for any reason.
 Prior to the snap they are responsible for obtaining a count of the defense and sharing that count; in no case should they allow the ball to become alive if the defense has more than 11 players on the field and the snap is imminent.
 At the snap Deep officials key the widest receiver on their side of the field; however, they must cover any receiver(s) that flow into their zone, always maintaining a deeper position than any receiver with sufficient buffer from receivers/defenders to allow a call or no-call on passing plays where they have both angle and depth enough to properly judge the entire play without getting straightlined.

 In cases where the sideline is involved with a pass play, the Wings have primary responsibility for judging the catch while the Deep judges have primary responsibility for the feet of the receiver; however, if the Wing is screened from the ball (as in an over the shoulder catch), these responsibilities are reversed.
+More important than specific catch/feet responsibilities are that Wing/Deep officials work together as a team to determine whether or not a catch was made.